Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Approach

 \subsubsection{Losses for probabilistic inpainting}

-Compared with the deterministic inpainting setup, the probabilistic image inpainting focuses on generating diverse realistic results that are semantically consistent with the remaining image content.
-Therefore, except for the loss funtions in Eq. \eqref{eq:deter_loss}, we further use the feature matching loss~\cite{DBLP:conf/cvpr/Wang0ZTKC18}, the perceptual loss~\cite{DBLP:conf/eccv/JohnsonAF16} and the perceptual diversity loss~\cite{DBLP:conf/cvpr/LiuWHSH021} to train the entire model.
+Except for the loss funtions in Eq. \eqref{eq:deter_loss}, we further use the feature matching loss, the perceptual loss and the perceptual diversity loss~\cite{DBLP:conf/cvpr/LiuWHSH021} to train the entire model for probabilistic inpainting.

-The feature matching loss can stabilize the training process of conditional generative models.
-It measures the distance between feature maps extracted from $N$ layers of the discriminator given real and generated images.
+The feature matching loss measures the distance between feature maps extracted from $N$ layers of the discriminator given real and generated images.
 We use $\phi^{i}$ to denote the mapping function from the input image to the feature map at the $i$-th layer in the discriminator.
-For the perceptual loss, we use a fixed VGG19 model~\cite{DBLP:journals/corr/SimonyanZ14a} pre-trained on ImageNet to extract multi-scale visual representations from the real/generated images, and reduce their distance in the semantic space by minimizing the perceptual loss.
+For the perceptual loss, we use a fixed VGG19 model pre-trained on ImageNet to extract multi-scale visual representations and reduce their distance in the semantic space.
 We use $\varphi^{i}$ to denote the feature map from the $i$-th layer in the VGG19 model and $K$ is the total number of layers we use.
 Combined with the feature matching loss that has similar forms, the two loss terms can be summarized as

 As for the perceptual diversity loss, it encourages SPN to produce semantically diverse results in the missing areas.
 It is also conducted on the feature maps from the pre-trained VGG19 model:

 where $\widehat{\boldsymbol{I}}_{1}$ and $\widehat{\boldsymbol{I}}_{2}$ denote restored images generated from the same damaged image but with different noises, $\boldsymbol{M}_{i}$ is the resized mask which has the same spatial size as $\varphi^{i}$, and $\epsilon$ is the perturbation term to avoid the outlier.
 The full objective function for probabilistic image inpainting can be written as